Myself4626/ucore/README.md

 The [tag matrix](#tag-matrix) includes combinations of the following:

-- `stable` - images based on Fedora CoreOS stable stream including zfs driver and tools
+- `stable` - images based on Fedora bootc stable stream including zfs driver and tools
-- `testing` - images based on Fedora CoreOS testing stream including zfs driver and tools
+- `testing` - images based on Fedora bootc testing stream including zfs driver and tools
 - `nvidia` - images which include nvidia driver and container runtime

 ### Images